Rogelio de la Rosa: Early life and background

-Film stardom
+Film career

 De la Rosa burst into stardom in the late 1930s after being frequently cast in dramas as a romantic idol opposite such actresses as Rosa del Rosario, Carmen Rosales, Emma Alegre, and Paraluman.
 Rosales proved to be his most durable onscreen partner, and their "love team" is said to be among the most successful in the history of Philippine movies.

 When the Philippine film industry was held to a standstill during the Japanese occupation from 1941 to 1945, de la Rosa remained in the public eye as a bodabil performer at the Life Theater in Manila.
-After the war, he resumed his film career and proved more popular than ever. emerged as a star, perhaps the most popular film actor of the first decade of the post-war.
+After the war, he resumed his film career and proved more popular than ever.
+He emerged as a star, perhaps the most popular film actor of the first decade of the post-war.
 He formed his own film production company, RDR Productions, and starred as well in productions of LVN Pictures, often with Rosales.

 By 1948, he was the highest paid Filipino movie actor.
 His success in films remained steady in the 1950s.
-He had been cast as the first Filipino actor, under the name of Ramon Delgado, to star in an American-produced movie, The Sword of Avenger.
+He had been cast as the first Filipino actor, under the name of Ramon Del Gado, to star in an American-produced movie, The Sword of Avenger.
 His 1955 role in Higit sa Lahat with Emma Alegre earned him the 'Best Actor' trophy at the 1956 FAMAS awards, as well as the Best Actor Award at the 1956 Southeast Asian Film Festival in Hong Kong.

-Senator and presidential candidate
+Political career

+As a senator

 In the 1957 general elections, de la Rosa ran and won a seat in the Philippine Senate under the banner of the Liberal Party.
 He served for one 6-year term spanning the 4th and 5th Congress.
 As a Senator, he was active in issues of particular concern within his home province of Pampanga such as fisheries and agriculture, emerging as a strong advocate for nationalization of those industries.
 Appropriately, de la Rosa was also interested in issues relating to the Filipino film industry, co-authoring a bill that would lead to the establishment of a Board of Censors.